Ananda Wedisinghe

 Ananda Wedisinghe (ආනන්ද වෙඩිසිංහ) (1970 – 29 May 2017) was a Sri Lankan motor racing legend and eight time Fox Hill Supercross motorcycle national champion of Sri Lanka.
-He hailed from Kurunegala and is credited as the pioneer of Sri Lankan motorcross racing.
-He died at age 47 due to injuries sustained to his head and leg following a motor cycle crash during a Nuwara Eliya road race held on 23 April 2017.
+He hailed from Kurunegala and is credited as the pioneer of Sri Lankan motocross racing.
+He died at the age of 47 due to injuries sustained on his head and leg following a motor cycle crash during a Nuwara Eliya road race held on 23 April 2017.

 Legacy

 Wedisinghe was credited with introducing motor supercross sport in Sri Lanka and was an ardent promoter of the sport.